isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Programmer who write casts typically assumes that they know what they are doing.
+Programmers who write casts typically assume that they know what they are doing, or that writing a cast makes the program "easier to read".
 In fact, they often disable the general rules for using values.
 Overload resolution and template instantiation usually pick the right function if there is a right function to pick.
 If there is not, maybe there ought to be, rather than applying a local fix (cast).